 One thing I state repeatedly in the Way Up route descriptions is that “running” a peak is not always so difficult, understanding when you can run the peak can be the tricky part.
 And that is the critical information required to understand the peak you’d like to do.
 Some considerations about conditions:

 - Maybe the map shows a steep snowfield getting to the summit.
 Is that snowfield going to be rock hard ice in late summer?
 Do you need to time this route for when there is just the right amount of snow so you can more reasonably get up and down it?

 - A rock ridge you’d like to climb has a south facing aspect.
 In the summer season, it holds snow and has tricky passages that become relatively easy when dry.
 Unless you prefer that snow and iced up terrain, wait until you know the route has dried out.
 Patience is a skill too.
 The Alps 4000 meter Weissmies is a classic example of this scenario.

 Mindfully moving through the big mountains is about far more than the moving part.
 It’s a process that must be trained as much as any physical preparation.
 Experience only comes by doing and learning from both failure and success.

 When you put it all together, you will learn so much more than how to run in the mountains.
-You’ll learn how to make important decisions.
+You’ll learn how to move through mountain terrain while critically looking at the environment and making all the many important decisions based on what you see.
 Ultimately, this combination will give you more confidence for everything you do as a runner, for races, or simply pursuing more of what’s possible in the higher mountains.

 Finally, those of us that have been at the mountain sport game for a long time all have stories, of close calls, things nearly gone wrong, and things gone right.
 If you have a story, please tell your tale in the Comments section.
 I’ll start with one of my own.